mozrelic/vanillia-JS-iOS-calculator-clone/README.md

 ## Vanilla JS iOS Calculator clone

-An unfinished 1:1 clone of the iOS calculator, built in vanilla JS on Vita.
+An unfinished 1:1 clone of the iOS calculator, built in vanilla JS on Vite.

 `rpm run dev`